It's a pleasure and a privilege to be here with you this final hour, and then Rush is back, which is certainly good news.

 Part of that is religion, and part of that is the very self-reliance and independence from government itself.

-You find the people who are less who are more reluctant for the government to tax and equalize incomes are far likelier to take matters of helping the needy into their own hands by giving charitably.
+You find the people who are more reluctant for the government to tax and equalize incomes are far likelier to take matters of helping the needy into their own hands by giving charitably.

 Professor Brooks, I thank you for putting this book together.